dbwebb-se/linux/exercises/exercise2.md

 ### Part 1

-1. Read the chapters 6-? in the course literature
+1. Read the chapters 6dbwebb linux literature in the course literature
 2. Locate the folder called **bigFileWithManyLines** in the course repository
 3. Use the commands you have learned from the book to solve the questions listed below.
 You need at least 5 points, and you may choose which ones to solve.
     * question1 (easy, 1p)